cocoa-hep/cocoa-hep/docs/intro/installation.rst

 Non-Docker installation
 --------
-The COCOA repository can be downloaded from git `cocoa-hep <https://github.com/cocoa-hep/cocoa-hep.git>`_

 To simplest way to prepare all dependencies is to mount the `CernVM File System <https://cvmfs.readthedocs.io/en/stable/cpt-quickstart.html>`_  and run
     .. code-block:: none